JimmyCushnie/JECS/README.md

 Before 1.0 release, I want to:
 - clean up the code, in particular the parsing logic
 - add more helpful error messages when the parser encounters invalid data
-- add example scenes and code to demonstrate how SUCC is used
+- add example scenes and code to demonstrate how SUCC is used in practice